A Curious Thing (Once Upon a Time)

 "A Curious Thing" is the nineteenth episode of the third season of the American fantasy drama series Once Upon a Time, and the show's 63rd episode overall, which aired on April 27, 2014.
 The episode, written by series creators Edward Kitsis & Adam Horowitz and directed by Ralph Hemecker, was met with excellent reviews for its fast paced storyline in this outing.

 In this episode Emma Swan, her parents, Regina Mills, and Captain Hook try to save Henry from Zelena, while flashbacks show Snow White, Prince Charming, and Regina cast the curse to save Snow's new baby.

+Title card

+A flying monkey flies through the Enchanted Forest.

 Plot

-Opening Sequence

-A Flying Monkey in the forest flies through the "O" in the opening title.